 Seven Things You Need to Know About the SAT and ACT This Summer

-Taking the SAT in August will be a superior time for many teenagers because they will not experience the academic distractions that the rest of the year brings.
+Taking the SAT in August will be a superior time for many teenagers, because they will not experience the academic distractions of the school year.

 For instance, the College Board has traditionally offered the SAT in May, but that is the month when students are studying for Advanced Placement (AP) tests.
 The SAT in early June often coincides with students studying for their high school final exams.

-“Student who now spend 15 to 45 minutes a day in the summer studying for the test can destroy the SAT in August,” says Alberto Howe, the founder of Affordable College Solutions, a test-prep firm in South Florida.
+“Student who now spend 15 to 45 minutes a day in the summer studying for the test can do well on the SAT in August,” says Alberto Howe, the founder of Affordable College Solutions, a test-prep firm in South Florida.

-3. The August Test is an Option for Young, High-Achieving Students
+3. The August Test Is an Option for High-Achieving Students

-The August testing date can be an attractive option for rising juniors who have completed Algebra II or its equivalent.
+The August testing date can be an attractive option for rising juniors who completed Algebra II or the equivalent.
 Conventional wisdom suggests that students should not attempt the test until they are juniors and preferably second-semester juniors.